hbctraining/reproducibility-tools/lessons/04_GitKraken.md

 There are a number of different ways to add files/folders for Git/GitKraken to track.

-* **Within the GitKraken interface click on the folder icon at the top left corner**.
+* **In the GitKraken interface click on the folder icon at the top left corner**.
 This will allow you to either *Open* an existing repository, or *Clone* a repository that you or someone else has created, or *Init* (initialize/create) a new repository.
 * Today, we will be initializing a repository within a new folder, **click on Init, and then GitHub.com**, so that we can create a repository that we will keep locally, *as well at a remote location* as a backup or perhaps for sharing:

 <img src="../img/2.new-init.png" width="700" align="center">